Bánh gối • Vietnamese “pillow” meat hand pies

 • Making the dough

-• Sift the all-purpose flour, rice flour, turmeric powder into a large bowl.
-Add salt and sugar and mix well.
+• Sift the all-purpose flour, rice flour, baking powder turmeric powder into a large bowl.
+Add salt and mix.

-• Knead dough for 2-3 minutes, then place into an airtight container, and let rest for 1 hour in room temperature.
+• Place the dough back into the bowl, cover, and let rest for 1 hour at room temperature.

 • Making the filling